National Centre against Honour-related Violence and Oppression

 For advice, support and help – turn to social services in your municipality.
 This also applies in emergency situations.
 In case of an emergency or ongoing crime, call the police at 112.

 There are also non-government organisations that can give you help and support.
+Organizations that can help.

 Why a national helpline?

-The background to setting up the helpline is that the County Administrative Board of Östergötland, through previous activities, has become aware of the substantial and varied needs for advice and guidance among professionals around the country, regarding matters concerning honour-related violence and oppression.
+The background to setting up the helpline is that the County Administrative Board of Östergötland, through previous activities, has become aware of the substantial and varied needs for advice and guidance among professionals around the country, regarding matters concerning honour-based violence and oppression.

 The need for a helpline for professionals has been identified in the context of knowledge dissemination and other previous efforts.
 Moreover, even before the start of the national helpline, the County Administrative Board of Östergötland received calls from all over the country on a daily basis through the network of contacts established throughout the country based on national government missions.
 Read more in the County Administrative Board’s report on the Swedish Expert Team and the National Helpline.

 The phone is not something that has been added instead of, for example, educational efforts, but is to be seen as a complement.
 There is still considerable need for education and training.
-You can find out about how to book a course here.

 Statistics on helpline cases

 Based on the cases received by the helpline, certain statistics have been compiled.
-These statistics give an overall picture of the cases and the vulnerability that have come to the attention of the County Administrative Board of Östergötland, but do not give a complete picture of the occurrence of honour-related violence and oppression, child marriage, forced marriage and female genital mutilation in Sweden.
+These statistics give an overall picture of the cases and the vulnerability that have come to the attention of the County Administrative Board of Östergötland, but do not give a complete picture of the occurrence of honour-based violence and oppression, child marriage, forced marriage and female genital mutilation in Sweden.
 The statistics are updated once each quarter.
 You find the statistics here under the section ”Statistik över ärenden till stödtelefonen”.

 Many received calls concern cases that are very serious and the situations more or less of an emergency nature.
 Those the calls refer to have been subjected to violations of their human rights and often criminal acts.
 These are, above all, girls and young women who are being subjected to many different types of violence, abuse, restrictions and control.
 There are often several perpetrators, including parents, siblings and other relatives.
 It can also be a matter of a person who inflicts violence while others in the environment support or allow it to happen.
 The calls may also involve vulnerable boys and young men, or adult women and men.
 In almost all cases, it is a matter of repeated abuse and not of isolated acts.